 Speaking of resources, the Bible is the ultimate resource of all resources!

-We had a whole stack of Encyclopedia Britannica in our little hallway library.
+We had a whole stack of encyclopedias in our little hallway library.
 Big, heavy books that we would turn to for research papers and every-day questions and curiosities.
 I was always fascinated by them and excited to see what answers I would find in that big treasure trove of books.

 How often do we turn to the Bible for answers?
 How often do we get excited about digging into God’s Word and discovering His truths and promises?